skyscrapers/documentation/coding_guidelines/terragrunt.md

 To create the sops secret file you can just run `sops secrets.yaml` in the folder where you want the secret to be saved.
 The content of this file is best structured as yaml.

+***Note:** don't forget to add the secrets.yaml file to the .gitignore file so it can be taken up into the git repository.

 ## Modules

 If you can re-use a set of Terraform code, consider adding it as a module.